 Is there anything prettier and more romantic than a pergola draped with flowers especially ones leaving the most evocative scent?
 Pergolas can create distinct areas for seating and eating, that are seamlessly connected with the outdoors.
 Most importantly, they provide shady spots in the summer for relaxing away from the heat of the sun.

-Now is the ideal time to be planning yours with us to create the most enticing spot in your garden for next Spring and Summer.
+Now is the ideal time to be planning yours with us to create the most enticing spot in your garden for Summer.
 We make our pergolas for self assembly by a competent carpenter or builder and we provide full easy to follow instructions.
 Or, for the ultimate in kicking your feet up and watching yours become a reality in your garden, we also offer a build service where our craftsman will deliver and install your pergola for you.

 On the quality of timber being key to a good quality pergola: